You better watch out this holiday season. Scammers are out to take advantage of you.

 Social media gift exchanges

 Don’t be tempted to join a gift exchange online with people you haven’t met.
-This scam pops up annually, with the latest version revolving around exchanging bottles of wine.
+This scam pops up annually, with the latest version being called a Secret Sister gift exchange and promising that participants will receive up to 36 gifts, according to BBB.
 Other versions include purchasing $10 gifts online, submitting your email to a list to pick a name and send money to a stranger to “pay it forward,” and sending a gift for a “Secret Santa Dog.”

 All versions require providing your personal information and often the contact information of other family and friends.
 And you’re tricked into sending gifts or money to strangers.